Could Norway's Barnehus work in Scotland?

 "Today many cases are going to court and many are being reported."

+The Norwegian system is now admired around the world, that is why Scotland's most senior judge went there when he was looking for a better way of gathering evidence and protecting child witnesses - and he was impressed.

-Scotland's most senior judge, Lord Carloway, told the BBC he wants to introduce the Barnehus model for children but then ultimately broaden it out to adult victims of sexual crimes too.
+Lord Carloway told the BBC he wants to introduce the Barnehus model for children in Scotland but ultimately broaden it out to adult victims of sexual crimes too.

-Lord Carloway said that in his 2015 review of evidence and procedure he had highlighted the unacceptable case of a five-year-old who was cross-examined in court for two days.
+He said that in his 2015 review of evidence and procedure he had highlighted the unacceptable case of a five-year-old who was cross-examined in court for two days.

-He said his review had envisaged a system, like the Norwegian model, where children under 16 would have their evidence taken in a single interview by specially-trained professionals.
+The judge said his review had envisaged a system, like the Norwegian model, where children under 16 would have their evidence taken in a single interview by specially-trained professionals.

 "Although there would be input from lawyers as to what questions would be asked, there would be no actual examination or cross-examination by a lawyer in that setting," he said.